viniciusgerevini/godot-goap/README.md

 # Godot Goal Oriented Action Planning Example

-This is the GOAP example implemented for this video [link].
+This is the GOAP example implemented for [https://youtu.be/6e-vktk3aO0](this video).
 If you have any comments and suggestion that video's comments section may be the best place for them.

 This is a personal experiment not tested in high load scenarios.
 The code is fully documented to explain the reasoning behind the implementation.

+You can find a live demo [https://viniciusgerevini.github.io/godot-goap](here).

 ## What the example does